kevinobee/SSC.AggregateService/doc/Development-Tooling.md

 The project uses [MSBuild](https://msdn.microsoft.com/en-us/library/0k6kkbsd.aspx) for its build system.

+The Command Line Build is documented in [build\README.md](..\build\README.md).
+Please review this documentation as it will inform you how to setup your local developer environment.

 To run the build from the command line enter the following from the root of the repository

 ```